Scott-Devine/CloudMELT/README.md

 # Running MELT-Deletion on AWS EC2

-TODO - `create_pipeline.pl` currently supports only MELT-Split
+`create_pipeline.pl` currently supports only MELT-Split

 # Troubleshooting

 ## Recovering from workflow failure

-If a workflow fails it may be necessary to clean/remove the Toil jobstore before attempting to run it again (presumably after fixing whatever caused it to fail the first time.)
-The following toil command will delete the specified toil jobstore, allowing a new one with the same name to be created.
+If a workflow fails it may be necessary to clean up the Toil jobstore before attempting to run it again (presumably after fixing whatever caused it to fail the first time.)
+The following Toil command will delete the specified Toil jobstore, allowing a new one with the same name to be created.
 Note that the jobstore must match the one specified by the `--toil_jobstore` option of `create_pipeline.pl`:

 ```
-toil clean aws:us-east-1:tj1
+user@local_machine$ toil clean aws:us-east-1:tj1
 ```

-## Handling AWS instance limits.
+## AWS instance limits.

 The Toil `launch-cluster` command may fail with a message about exceeding AWS instance limts.
 AWS limits the number of instances of each VM type (e.g., i3.large, i3.xlarge) that a user